neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 ---
 [^1]: Up until version 1.9 Ruby only had a [green thread](http://en.wikipedia.org/wiki/Green_threads) implementation.
 Native threads were introduced in version 1.9.

-[^2]: In some languages, they are called Green threads, but total equivalence between these terms does not stand because in some of these languages they are scheduled by the language VM itself.
+[^2]: In some languages, they are called Green threads, but total equivalence between these terms does not stand because in some of these languages Green threads are scheduled by the language VM itself.

 [^3]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to fibers to represent tasks, although it also supports a thread representation.